What is Authentic Amish Food?

 Most Amish women serve a hearty breakfast every morning.
 But lunch is usually lighter, consisting of leftovers, sandwiches, etc. Although sometimes they have their full-course meal at lunchtime instead of the evening meal.
 It may depend on the families' work and school schedules.

 Amish Food Lancaster, PA

-It’s no secret that the Amish in Lancaster, PA, have some unique food recipes.
-Some dishes that are popular in this area, you won’t typically find in other Amish communities.
+It's no secret that the Amish in Lancaster, PA, have some unique food recipes.
+Some dishes that are popular in this area, you won't typically find in all other Amish communities.

 I grew up Amish in Lancaster County.
 So I am the most familiar with the Amish in that area.
 And my blog may reflect the Lancaster County Amish more than other Amish communities.
 Although I also spent a lot of time in Holmes County, Ohio as well.

 Here are links to a few recipes that are considered authentic Amish food in Lancaster, PA ...